WambiruL/solara_ai/readMe.md

 ## Usage

-1. **Register**: Create an account on the application using the registration form.
+1. **Register**: Sign up for an account using the registration form to create your profile.
-2. **Login**: After registering, log in to access the chatbot.
+2. **Login**: After successful registration, log in to your account to access all features of the application.
+3. **Explore Journal**: Navigate to the journal section to create, view, and manage your entries.
-3. **Start Chatting**: Engage with the chatbot by typing your messages into the chatbox.
-The bot will respond with AI-powered responses to help guide you through your issues.
+4. **Chat with Solara**: Engage with the AI mental health therapist by typing your messages in the chatbox.
+The chatbot provides empathetic responses to support your mental health journey.
+5. **Receive Recommendations**: After journaling, you can view personalized resource recommendations based on your entries.
+6. **Visualize Emotions**: Access emotion graphs to track your sentiments over time and gain insights into your mental well-being.

 ## User Interface Design